daws/simply_cleansable/README.md

 Provides a framework for cleaning up the attributes on an object in a declarative fashion, along with implementations of several common requirements.
-Integrates automatically with ActiveRecord `before_validation` hooks, but works with plain old ruby objects as well.
+Integrates automatically with ActiveModel `before_validation` hooks, but works with plain old ruby objects as well.

 ## Installation